romana/romana.github.io/try/openstack.md

 permalink: /try_romana/openstack/
 ---

 Romana v0.6.2 lets you build isolated multi-tenant networks in OpenStack without an overlay network.
-The current installer builds an OpenStack cluster in AWS on EC2 instances.
+The current installer builds an OpenStack cluster in AWS on EC2 instances or locally on your laptop in Virtualbox VMs configured with Vagrant.

-You will need to set up your laptop with AWS command line tools and have your own AWS account to launch the script that provision the EC2 instances as OpenStack nodes and installs Romana.
+To run in AWS, you will need to set up your laptop with the AWS command line tools and have your own AWS account to launch the script that provision the EC2 instances as OpenStack nodes and installs Romana.
 The Romana repository's [README]( https://github.com/romana/romana/) file has the latest detail on how to set up your environment and get started.

-We will be updating this release soon to also include a local deployment option using Vagrant.

-If you do not want to install your own cluster and just want to launch a few VMs on OpenStack, send us an email and ask for an account on our private OpenStack cluster we have running with Romana.
+Local Virtualbox installation requires Ubuntu 14.04 LTS, but should work similarly on other Linux or Mac OS X environments.

 #### What Gets Installed